 The $100 million pledge includes $80 million over 20 years, or $4 million a year, and a $20 million charitable bequest, administrators said.

 FSU officials said that they think it's the largest private donation ever to a public university in Florida and that it matches the largest ever to any university in the state.
 The University of Miami in 2004 also received a $100 million private donation.

 Jim Moran and his family have been donors to FSU for 20 years, already giving more than $9 million to the university, said Tom Jennings, vice president for university advancement.

 The trustees unanimously voted to name the new school the "Jim Moran School of Entrepreneurship."
 The vote was required because the family's gift deviates from the school's naming policy that requires gifts to be paid out within seven years.

-The entrepreneurial school is scheduled to open Aug.
-8, 2018, which would have been Moran’s 100th birthday.
+The entrepreneurship school is scheduled to open Aug.
+8, 2018, which would have been Moran's 100th birthday.

 Moran died in 2007, but his wife, Jan, has continued the family's philanthropic efforts.
 That work has had a particular impact on South Florida, where Moran moved in the 1960s.

 The Deerfield Beach-based Jim Moran Foundation, founded in 2000, has invested more than $60 million — mostly in Broward, Palm Beach and Duval counties — in education, elder care, families and youth transitional living facilities, according to its website.

 "Jim believed, 'The future belongs to those who prepare for it,' " Jan Moran said in a statement.
 "With this gift, we forever secure the legacy of Jim Moran and his passion for supporting entrepreneurism, so that current and future generations will have the knowledge and skills they need to be successful."